nick6918/MyDeepLearning/README.md

 ## More to do

-I will implemented the following extra more model and project in very recent time.
+I will upload the following extra models and projects in very recent time.

 [] DQN